IonicaBizauKitchen/.com/content/posts/120626-sublime-text-2.md

 ### Sublime CodeIntel

-Maintianed by the same developer as SublimeLint, CodeIntel gives you IDE-style functionality with intelligent code completion, import suggestions, and go-to definition support.
+Maintained by the same developer as SublimeLint, CodeIntel gives you IDE-style functionality with intelligent code completion, import suggestions, and go-to definition support.

 It's really nice to have sometimes.
 I typically have it disabled.
 Give it a spin and see what you think.
 You can install it via Package Control.
 Learn more [on GitHub](https://github.com/Kronuz/SublimeCodeIntel).